bard/emacs-run-command/README.md

            :working-dir project-dir))))
 ```

-See also the [Hugo example](examples/run-command-recipe-hugo.el) for a recipe that uses the project's directory for all commands.
+The [Hugo example](examples/run-command-recipe-hugo.el) shovws how to use a project's directory for all commands. commands.

 ### Toggle a command depending on context